Herbert Chitepo: ZANU

 In May 1962 ZAPU was banned because of militarism and Chitepo was persuaded to go into voluntary exile to escape possible detention.
-He became Tanganyika's first African Director of Public Prosecutions.
+He became Tanganyika's first African director of public prosecutions.
 The Ndabaningi Sithole and Joshua Nkomo factions of ZAPU split apart in July 1963.
 Nkomo's supporters founded the PCC-ZAPU (later just called ZAPU again) and favoured a more militaristic approach.
-As the more moderate faction, Chitepo sided with Sithole and was elected Chairman of ZANU (having defeated Nathan Shamuyarira) from its foundation.
+As the more moderate faction, Chitepo sided with Sithole and was elected chairman of ZANU (having defeated Nathan Shamuyarira) from its foundation.
 He held this post until 7 December 1974, when the Lusaka Accord was signed.

 Both parties vied for domination but in 1964 both were banned and the leaders were all arrested.
 Both parties chose to leave the country and reorganise and form armies from outside Rhodesian borders, although they chose different countries to make their base.
 ZAPU based itself in the West and Zambia where it organised ZIPRA (the Zimbabwe People's Revolutionary Army.)
 They allied with the Soviet Union and organised a vanguard of highly trained soldiers.
 ZANU, however, moved into Tanzania and then to Mozambique and set up ZANLA (Zimbabwe African National Liberation Army) which concentrated more on mobilising the masses in the countryside in a method pioneered by the Chinese.

-In January 1966 Chitepo resigned as Director of Public Prosecutions and moved to Zambia to concentrate on the armed struggle.
+In January 1966 Chitepo resigned as director of Public Prosecutions and moved to Zambia to concentrate on the armed struggle.
 He toured world capitals canvassing support for ZANU and for the enforcement of total economic sanctions against Rhodesia.
 With his friendly disposition, he was very effective and earned for ZANU international recognition and respect.

 Sithole and others prepared a comprehensive document giving powers to Chitepo to lead ZANU while Rev. Sithole was in detention and specifically authorising him to carry out the armed struggle.
 Accordingly, Herbert Chitepo with the military supremo Josiah Tongogara from the Karanga ethnic community, organised and planned successful military guerilla attacks and underground activities in Rhodesia from 1966 onwards.
-In 1972, he co-ordinated war operations with FRELIMO and opened up the north eastern region of Zimbabwe as a new and effective war front.
+In 1972, he coordinated war operations with FRELIMO and opened up the northeastern region of Zimbabwe as a new and effective war front.